steadybit/extension-aws/README.md

 ### Kubernetes

+Detailed information about agent and extension installation in kubernetes can also be found in our [documentation](https://docs.steadybit.com/install-and-configure/install-agent/install-on-kubernetes).

 #### Recommended (via agent helm chart)

 All extensions are providing a helm chart that is also integrated in the